chettrick/discobsd/tools/openbsd/README.md

 This is the directory that maintains the development environment on OpenBSD for this Directed Study.
-It consists of a binary flash downloader, a circuit board emulator, and a compiler, an assembler. a C library, and a source-level debugger.
+It consists of a binary flash downloader, a circuit board emulator, and a compiler, an assembler. a C library, and a source-level debugger, as well as an on-chip debugger.

 ## Setting up the Development Environment